-Table of Contents:
+Table of Contents: Page

+1. Introduction 2

+2. Coordination

-1. Introduction 2 2.
-Coordination 2 3.
-Products 3 4.
-Additional 4
+3. Products 3

+4. Additional 4

 1. Introduction.
 This regional supplement provides additional guidance and instructions for Western Region (WR) Weather Forecast Offices (WFOs) regarding coordination of tropical cyclone advisories and related operations.
-Tropical cyclones, although rare in the Western U.S., are very high impact events.
-The National Hurricane Center (NHC) is the official source of tropical cyclone forecast and coastal watch and warning information.
-Timely and efficient coordination between NHC, affected Weather Forecast Offices (WFOs) (including State Liaison Offices (SLOs)), River Forecast Centers (RFCs), the Hydrometeorological Prediction Center (HPC), the Storm Prediction Center (SPC) and the Ocean Prediction Center (OPC) is critical.
+Tropical cyclones, although rare in the western U.S., are very high impact events.
+The National Hurricane Center (NHC) is the official source of tropical cyclone forecast and coastal watch and warning information (Note: The Central Pacific Hurricane Center (CPHC) is the official backup for eastern Pacific tropical cyclones; offices should maintain contact information for both NHC and CPHC).
+Timely and efficient coordination between NHC, affected Weather Forecast Offices (WFOs) (including State Liaison Offices (SLOs)), River Forecast Centers (RFCs), the WR Regional Operations Center (ROC), the Weather Prediction Center (WPC), the Storm Prediction Center (SPC), and the Ocean Prediction Center (OPC) is critical.
 It is also vital for WFOs and RFCs to closely coordinate their operations in advance of, and during tropical cyclones, to help ensure consistent provision of information to emergency responders, the media, and the general public.

-The specifics of this supplement apply to Western Region WFOs and RFCs that, according to historical records, are vulnerable to a direct hit from a landfalling tropical depression, tropical storm, or in the extreme case, hurricane:
+The specifics of this Supplement apply to southern California offices, which, according to historical records, are vulnerable to a direct hit from a land-falling tropical depression, tropical storm, or in the extreme case, hurricane.
+Additionally, offices serving inland areas of the southwestern U.S. may potentially be impacted by strong winds at higher elevations and flash flooding within their county warning areas.